loofxtrt/copycat/README.md

 - PureRef (edited SVG to make it dark mode)

 ### Other
-Settings-related icons have also been replaced by Infinity's system settings SVG
+- Settings-related icons have also been replaced by Infinity's system settings SVG
+- EndeavourOS (original Endeavour SVG)

 ## License
 [GPL3](https://www.gnu.org/licenses/gpl-3.0-standalone.html)